9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

     `putStrLn` demanding the length of the list in order to print it, the sort would not occur at all.

-When we build the program, we enable optimization and GHC\'s threaded runtime.
+When we build the program, we enable optimization and GHC's threaded runtime.

 ``` screen